gardener/gardener/docs/development/local_setup.md

 1. [Kubernetes Development Guide](https://github.com/kubernetes/community/tree/master/contributors/devel)
 1. [Architecture of Gardener](https://github.com/gardener/documentation/wiki/Architecture)

-This setup is based on [minikube](https://github.com/kubernetes/minikube), a Kubernetes cluster running on a single node.
-Docker for Desktop and [kind](https://github.com/kubernetes-sigs/kind) are also supported.

 ## Installing Golang environment

 Install latest version of Golang.
 For MacOS you could use [Homebrew](https://brew.sh/):